Three 20 Horsepower 4-Stroke Bargains Reviewed and Compared

 That’s quite a feat, given that it is the lowest-priced outboard, by far, in our review.
 The DOHC configuration provides greater air/exhaust flow for powerful, smooth performance and low emissions while maximizing fuel economy (6.9 L/ 1.8 U.S. gal. per hr) for fishing or cruising out on the river or lake.

-The motor is a relatively lightweight for a 4-stroke (114 to 123 pounds, depending on shaft and starter option) and compact unit that has the convenience of carrying handles for greater ease of transporting to or from your RIB, aluminum boat or skiff.
+The motor is a relatively lightweight for a 4-stroke (114 to 123 pounds, depending on shaft and starter option) and compact unit that has the convenience of carrying handles for greater ease of transporting to or from an inflatable boat, aluminum boat or skiff.
 The outboard comes with the option of a 15″ short shaft or 20″ long shaft.

 It also comes with a choice of 2 starting systems: manual/electric start and a manual-only option for a generous cost-savings.
 Regardless of starting system, getting this outboard running is easy with a CDI ignition system, while a start-in-gear prevention feature is in place for greater safety in use.